 Are all Gluten Foods Good for You?

-Although many whole grain superfoods include gluten, it can also be found in many heavily processed less healthy foods - such as high sugar desserts and refined grains.
-Eliminating these unhealthy gluten options may be why many people can report feeling better off of gluten, even if they don’t have a gluten allergy.
+Although many whole grain superfoods include gluten, it can also be found in many heavily processed, less healthy foods - such as high sugar desserts and refined grains.
+Eliminating these unhealthy gluten options may be why many people can report feeling better after cutting out gluten.

 How to Eat Healthy on a Gluten-Free Diet